Senior School – Academic life

 Teaching for success

-Students at every level gain enormously from our unique and innovative approach to teaching.
-Our methodology enables pupils to not only acquire essential knowledge, but also be empowered to learn better, retain information and become more independent, through metacognition and self-reflection.
+Our methodology enables students to not only acquire essential knowledge, but also be empowered to learn better, retain information and become more independent, through metacognition and self-reflection.

 Creative and critical thinking